palash892/DDPM_conformational_ensemble/README.md

 ### 3. **Provided Example**
    - We have provided a trained model for the "moon" dataset.
 The folder `moon` contains training data in `.npy` format with two axes: x and y coordinates.
+   - We have also included the backbone torsion data for Trp-cage mini-protein.
+The folder `Trpcage` contains the training data in `.npy` format.

 ### 4. **Data Types Supported**
    - This code is versatile and can be applied to various types of data such as: